abalasa-amd/cvs/docs/reference/configuration-files/configure-config.rst

 Each CVS test has a corresponding JSON configuration file.
 You must configure the JSON file for each test you want to run in CVS.

 The test configuration files are in the ``cvs/input/config_file`` directory of the cloned repo.
-You must go to each directory and edit the path given in the configuration file for each category.
+You can go to each directory and edit the parameters as necessary for your testing requirements.

 .. note::